ICYMI here’s a suite of studies – principally the ProtecT and linked study.

 but………..lets buy lots of proton beam therapy and da Vinci robots

 Oh and with all the spare capacity we can let the robots and protons free in other specialties and other surgical indications (with equally zero evidence of gain and mega cost)

-It’s in now, we can’t stop.
-We spend a lot in this area.
+We spend a lot in this area of medicine.
 For some it does good, for many it does harm…….stop and think about that…..the balance of good and harm in healthcare is rather a delicate thing.
 We often underplay the harm issue…..